slowernews/wisdom-tldr/chapters/chapter_1_self.md

 > *'You'll never be as young as you are today.'*

+> *'It’s not the mountain we conquer but ourselves.' -- Sir Edmund Hillary*

 <!--
- Fear-Setting
+I do an exercise called “fear-setting” at least once a quarter, often once a month.
+It is the most powerful exercise I do.
 “Whenever I feel anxious in general or about something specific, I take a piece of paper and lay it out in landscape and create three columns.
 In the first column on the far left, I write at the top, “What are all the worst things that could happen, however absurd?”
 In the middle column I write, “What could I do to mitigate the horrible things from happening?” and in the far right column I write, “What could I do to get back to where I am now, if these things happen?”
 Tim calls this exercise “Fear-Setting” and he uses it frequently.

 “Fear is the mind eater”

-Reframe Fears as Fiction
+Reframe Fears as Fiction.
 In AA, they define fear as “False evidence appearing real”.\

-Be careful not to let fear paralyze you either.
 Realize that on the other side of every fear is a stronger, more powerful, and more grounded man.
 Embrace the fear and achieve your dream life.

-> *'It’s not the mountain we conquer but ourselves.' -- Sir Edmund Hillary*

-Break Down Your Fears Until You Figure Out the Truth we stuck in the fear of consequences you will never achieve anything if you allow indecisiveness to lead to inaction.
+Break Down Your Fears Until You Figure Out the Truth. we stuck in the fear of consequences you will never achieve anything if you allow indecisiveness to lead to inaction.

-> *'We fear things in proportion to our ignorance of them.' -- Christian Nestell Bovee*

-> *'Hatred is born of ignorance.
-Fear is its father, and isolation is its mother.' -- Christian Picciolini*

-Someone else’s strengths don’t make you look bad—but being jealous and insecure does.
+Someone else’s strengths don’t make you look bad, but being jealous and insecure does.
 -->